ssalvaterra/LIB-201/mapping.md

 3. Geospatial Data
 <!--4.
 Writing a research question and plan, or planning a -->

+## Required software
+- Create a free, public account with ArcGIS.
+Directions and links for doing so are <a href="https://doc.arcgis.com/en/arcgis-online/get-started/create-account.htm#ESRI_SECTION1_D91DD2A709AE4FB68A9CC095F1688E05">here</a>.
+- Spreadsheet template for Timeline JS (by Knightlab).
+Step by step instructions are <a href="https://timeline.knightlab.com/#make">here</a>, and a video introduction is <a href="https://vimeo.com/143407878">here</a>.

 ## Required Reading
 - White, Phil.
 (2014).
 "Story map blog" https://blogs.library.duke.edu/data/2014/10/28/story-maps/
 - Manuel Gimond, 2021, "Introduction to GIS," _Intro to GIS and Spatial Analysis_. https://mgimond.github.io/Spatial/introGIS.html